"Rathmullan House retains all the graciousness of its grand history hand-in-hand with a welcoming informality........"

 Room for Romance - the Ultimate Guide to Romantic Hotels.

-Lovingly cared for by all its owners the house has undergone several sensitive expansions since 1820, the most recent being a stylish extension in 2004, which saw the addition of ten bedrooms in a new wing and a room for conferences and private dining.
+Lovingly cared for by all its owners the house has undergone several sensitive expansions since 1820, the most recent being a stylish extension in 2004, which saw the addition of ten bedrooms in a new wing and a room for conferences.